sagemathinc/sbir2015/description.md

 advanced pure mathematics, numerical analysis, and statistics.
-Users can write computer code and edit LaTeX documents, and there's extensive support for "interactive computational documents", including IPython Notebooks and Sage worksheets.
+Users can write computer code and edit LaTeX documents, and there's extensive support for "interactive computational documents", including IPython notebooks and Sage worksheets.
 Such rich interactive computational documents are appealing to novice users.